Alpha Chapter Bylaws

 - Special assessments may be made at any time by a three-fourths affirmative vote of the Active Members of the Chapter.

-- The induction of new Members shall be held within eight weeks of the time of their election.
+- The induction of new Members shall be held within ten weeks of the time of their election.

 - The induction shall specifically avoid any practice which conflicts with WPI regulations or which constitutes an attack upon the personal dignity of the initiates.
 The activities shall be devised to stimulate the inductees’ interest in Computer Science and to acquaint them better with the Members of the Chapter.